 Parties can be SO MUCH FUN!
 But planning them?
-Maybe not so much for some people… That’s why I have created a party planning checklist and RSVP list to help ease the stress of planning an event!
-I have created this party planning checklist in such a way that it will work for almost any event you might want to throw, aside from a wedding.
+Maybe not so much for some people… That’s why I have created a free printable party planning checklist and RSVP list to help ease the stress of planning an event!
+I have created this party planning checklist in such a way that it will work for almost any event including Thanksgiving and Christmas parties or family events you might want to throw, aside from a wedding.
 Those things are complicated! ha ha

 You can find the free downloadable checklist at the bottom of this article.
 The RSVP list is included with the checklist!
 I’ll go through the whole checklist with you now so you won’t forget anything and your party will be amazing!
 Let the fun begin…

 There are affiliate links included in this blog post.
 I will make a small commission (at no additional cost to you) if you click the link and make a purchase.

 First things first, you are going to need a daily planner!
 I will leave a link below of the one that I prefer because it allows for “time blocking”, which is simply blocking out time for each task you wish to complete each day.
 I swear by time blocking for myself because it assures that I set aside the appropriate amount of time for what I wish to accomplish.
 If you’d like a more complete description of Time Blocking check out my blog post on organizing your time!

 This is the starting point of your party planning experience!
 Feel free to start farther out than 6 weeks if you feel it’s necessary.
 This is just what normally works for me!
 Also, always consider your budget for this event throughout the planning process so you don’t end up spending too much and run out of funds before the party day arrives!